 - If the officer made a request for breath or blood upon arrest; and

-- Whether you refused that request.
+- Whether the person refused that request.

-These are some examples of how ALRs are a complete injustice despite being “due process” before DPS suspends your license.
+These are some examples of how ALRs are a complete injustice despite being “due process” before DPS suspends a person’s license.
 This is why, as hard as an ALR attorney works, the ALR hearings will almost always end in DPS’ favor.
 Further, with the complete injustice of revoking CDL privileges for a year (or life), ALR suspensions poorly serve our community.

 More about Mimi Coffey